-This report describes the current biological conditions for the Majestic Freeway Business Center, Building 13 Project [Project] and its associated offsite impacts and evaluates impacts to biological resources from development of the Project.
+This report describes the current biological conditions for the Majestic Freeway Business Center Project, Building 17 [Project], including its associated offsite impacts, and evaluates impacts to biological resources from development of the Project.

-The proposed 19.85-acre Study Area (19.03 acres onsite, 0.82 acres offsite) is located within the Mead Valley Area Plan of the Western Riverside County Multiple Species Habitat Conservation Plan (MSHCP) but is not located within the MSHCP Criteria Area/Conservation Area.
+The proposed 16.10-acre Study Area (16.06-acre onsite, 0.04-acre offsite) is located within the Mead Valley Area Plan of the Western Riverside County Multiple Species Habitat Conservation Plan (MSHCP) but is not located within the MSHCP Criteria Area/Conservation Area.
 The proposed Project is located within the burrowing owl survey area but is not located within any other MSHCP species survey areas.

-Glenn Lukos Associates, Inc. (GLA) biologists conducted a general biological survey and habitat assessments on March 22, 2022, a rare plant survey on March 30, 2022, and focused burrowing owl (Athene cunicularia) surveys on March 22, April 19, May 17 and June 21, 2022.
-Pursuant to MSHCP policies, biological surveys included habitat assessments for special status plant and animal species.
-In addition, GLA conducted vegetation mapping, including potential MSHCP riparian/riverine areas, and a delineation of federal and state jurisdictional waters.
+Glenn Lukos Associates, Inc. (GLA) biologists/regulatory specialists conducted a general biological survey and habitat assessments on March 22, 2022, rare plant surveys on March 30, 2022, and focused burrowing owl (Athene cunicularia) surveys on March 22, April 19, May 17, and June 21, 2022.
+Pursuant to MSHCP policies, biological surveys included habitat assessments for special status species and animal species.
+In addition, GLA conducted vegetation mapping, including potential MSHCP riparian/riverine areas, and an evaluation of federal and state jurisdictional waters.

-The proposed Project will impact MSHCP riparian/riverine areas, or waters subject to the jurisdictions of the U.S. Army Corps of Engineers (Corps), Santa Ana Regional Water Quality Control Board (Regional Board), or the California Department of Fish and Wildlife (CDFW).
+The proposed Project will not impact MSHCP riparian/riverine areas, or waters subject to the jurisdictions of the U.S. Army Corps of Engineers (Corps), Santa Ana Regional Water Quality Control Board (Regional Board), or the California Department of Fish and Wildlife (CDFW).